umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 * #### Nested Content and Grid Layout have been removed

-These two property editors have been deprecated in Umbraco for some time as you can read in our breaking change announcements for[ Nested Content](https://github.com/umbraco/Announcements/issues/6) and [Grid Layout](https://github.com/umbraco/Announcements/issues/7).
+These two property editors have been deprecated in Umbraco for some time as you can read in our breaking change announcements for[Nested Content](https://github.com/umbraco/Announcements/issues/6) and [Grid Layout](https://github.com/umbraco/Announcements/issues/7).
 The recommended action is to use blocks instead - Block Grid for the grid layout and either Block Grid or Block List for Nested Content.

 * #### [The legacy media picker has been removed](https://github.com/umbraco/Umbraco-CMS/pull/15835)

 We have for some time [encouraged to not use the legacy Media Picker](https://github.com/umbraco/Announcements/issues/8), and now it’s fully removed.
 You should use the default Media Picker instead.

 * #### Macros and Partial View Macros have been removed.
-Use partial views and/or blocks in the Rich Text Editor (RTE).
+Use partial views and/or blocks in the Rich Text Editor (RTE)

 Depending on the usage of macros, you’ll be able to use either partial views or blocks in the RTE.
 They are not the same kind of functionality, but they cover all the identified use cases in a way more consistent and supportable way. &#x20;